On-policy distillation¶

 Iterate on the teacher, the divergence, and the on-policy fraction:

 beta(divergence).
 Reverse KL (beta→1) concentrates the student on the teacher's dominant modes (crisper, less diverse); forward KL (beta→0) spreads mass to cover the teacher (more diverse, can over-generalize).
-Sweep it; the sweet spot is task-dependent.1lmbda(on-policy fraction).
+The sweet spot is task-dependent.1 Do not sweep it naively.
+TRL hard-codes the two endpoints but computes the interior as an un-rescaled mixture, so the loss magnitude is discontinuous at both ends: an interiorbetasilently shrinks the gradient by roughly a factor ofbeta * (1 - beta), confounding the divergence shape with the effective learning rate.
+That factor is symmetric and collapses at both ends, sobeta=0.95is not "almost reverse KL at 95% magnitude", it carries about 5% of it.
+Compare the endpoints against each other, or renormalise the interior loss bybeta * (1 - beta)yourself.
+Derivation and executed numbers in knowledge distillation method selection.lmbda(on-policy fraction).
 The GKD authors find "on-policy data (highlmbda) performs better"; drop below1.0only if student generation is the bottleneck.temperaturecontrols exploration in the student rollouts; too low starves the teacher of informative mistakes to correct.seq_kd=Trueswitches to sequence-level KD (supervised fine-tuning on teacher-generated sequences), an off-policy baseline to compare against.

-What lmbda mixes, and why the reward is dense (core math, runnable). lmbda is the fraction of each batch that is student-generated (on-policy); the expected per-step loss is a convex combination of the on-policy and off-policy losses.
+What lmbda mixes, and why the reward is dense (core math, runnable).
+In GKDTrainer, lmbda is the Bernoulli probability that an entire training step uses student-generated data; it is not a within-batch fraction.
+The expected loss across steps is a convex combination of on-policy and off-policy losses.
 Separately, the reason on-policy distillation is roughly 50 to 100x cheaper than RL per unit of signal is that an N-token episode yields N per-token grades under distillation but a single scalar under RL.
-This block asserts the endpoints (lmbda 0 and 1), convexity, agreement with a Monte-Carlo Bernoulli(lmbda) reference, rejection of out-of-range lmbda (adversarial guard), and the O(N)-vs-O(1) signal count including the N=1 boundary.
+This block asserts the endpoints (lmbda 0 and 1), convexity, agreement with a Monte-Carlo Bernoulli(lmbda) reference, rejection of out-of-range lmbda (adversarial guard), and the N-token-position-versus-one-episodic-scalar count including the N=1 boundary.
 Run: python3 gkd_lambda_dense.py.

 # gkd_lambda_dense.py — core math, runnable (numpy only).